FreePYQ logoFreePYQ

 Explanation:

 To find the greatest number that divides 247 and 189 leaving remainders 3 and 6, subtract the remainders from the numbers to get 244 and 183.
 The HCF of 244 and 183 is calculated.
 Factors of 244: 2*2*61; factors of 183: 3*61.
 The common factor is 61, which is the required number.
-Distractors like 62, 63, or 64 are not factors of both adjusted numbers.
+The other choices like 62, 63, or 64 are not factors of both adjusted numbers.

 Question 30